Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 Here is a quick reference of the settings module presents in the 'Configure Settings' button of Foundry:

+#### All Users

+- `Terrain Height Map Visibility Radius` - If not zero, the terrain height map will only be shown in a radius of that many grid cells around the mouse cursor.
+If zero, the entire map will be visible.
+- `Other User's LoS Ruler Opacity` - How opaque/transparent other user's line of sight rulers will appear to you.

+#### GM Only

-- `Terrain Types` - GM Only - Button to open the terrain type configuration (see [above]((#configuring-terrain-types)))
+- `Terrain Types` - Button to open the terrain type configuration (see [above]((#configuring-terrain-types)))
-- `Terrain Height Map Above Tiles` - GM Only - This determines whether or not the terrain height map is shown above or below ground-level tiles.
+- `Terrain Height Map Above Tiles` - This determines whether or not the terrain height map is shown above or below ground-level tiles.
 The height map is ALWAYS shown below overhead tiles.
 This can also be configured on a per-scene basis using the 'Terrain Height Map Layer' option on the 'Grid' tab of the scene config settings.
-- `Terrain Height Map Visibility Radius` - Per Player - If not zero, the terrain height map will only be shown in a radius of that many grid cells around the mouse cursor.
-If zero, the entire map will be visible.
+- `Display Line of Sight Ruler (GM)` - If true, the GM's Line of Sight measurements will be shown to other players.
+- `Display Line of Sight Ruler (Player)` - If true, players' Line of Sight measurements will be shown to other players.

 ## API